-We are proud to announce that water provided by the Mojave Water Agency has met all of California's Drinking Water standards.
+Water provided by the Mojave Water Agency has met all of California's Drinking Water standards.
 Through MWA's trained and certified water professionals, customers have the security of knowing their drinking water has proper monitoring and oversight.
 We are committed to providing our customers with reliable, high-quality drinking water.